Dre Campbell Farm

 Bonide Sulfur is generally non-toxic to pets and wildlife.
 However, it is toxic to some aquatic creatures, so avoid using it in areas near ponds or water features.

-Applied with care, this product can prevent spores of rust fungi from germinating and ruining crops.
+Applied with care, this product can prevent rust spores from germinating and ruining crops.

 6. Clean Up Plant Leaves and Debris

-This is another essential practice to help prevent rust spots on leaves from developing and spreading.
-The fungus can overwinter, so clear away all debris from under and around plants.
+Cleaning up is another essential practice to help prevent rust spots on leaves from developing and spreading.
+The fungus can overwinter, so clear away all debris from under and around the plants.

 7. Avoid Overhead Sprinklers

-Watering plants in the right way can help keep the garden free of leaf rust.
-Overhead watering is likely to create a moist environment that encourages the spores of rust fungi to germinate.
+Proper watering can help keep the garden free of leaf rust.
+Overhead watering is likely to create a moist environment that encourages the germination of rust fungus spores.

 Overhead watering also causes splashing.
-Consequently, the rust can spread through water that splashes off.
+Consequently, the rust can spread through splashing water.

 Using a thick layer of mulch will also help prevent the spores from splashing back onto the leaves.